History Videos and TV contributions

 The fact is: an unknown quantity of the contaminated graphite dust escaped from inside the reactor into the ambient air together with the helium, which was also contaminated.

-According to the INES Is that a smooth 3 Serious accident!
+According to the INES That's a smooth 3, serious accident!

 Just at the time it was - inadvertently - also the only one available Measuring instrument switched off, so that afterwards no one could say how much radioactive material (radioactive graphite dust) had really been blown out.

-It was all bad enough, but the crowning glory of this story was the HKG's attempt to keep this incident completely secret.
+All of this was bad enough, but the icing on the cake was the HKG's attempt to completely cover up the incident.

 Then, when this mess could no longer be denied, it only became - inadvertently - presented as routine cleaning work and later as an unforeseeable mishap and operator error.